gry-man/Pax-Documents/spacelaw.md

 ## Introduction

-Welcome to the Space Law Handbook for [Your SS14 Server Name].
+Welcome to the Space Law Handbook for Pax Astralis Sector.
 This document outlines the rules and regulations that govern behavior aboard the space station.
 Ignorance of the law is not an excuse, so familiarize yourself with the following guidelines.

 ## Table of Contents